 A business letter is a professional piece of correspondence.
-If you are writing a cover letter, letter of recommendation, or thank you note, you will need to follow the formal conventions of a business letter.
+If you are writing a cover letter, letter of recommendation, thank-you note, or any other professional correspondence, you will need to follow the formal conventions of a business letter.

-Different Formats for Business Letters
+Types of Formats for Business Letters

 - Block format: In this style, all text is left justified.
 Skip one line between each section.

 - Modified block format: Most content is left justified in this style, just as in the block format letter.
-Here are the exceptions: for your contact information and complimentary close, tab over to the center of the page, and write information there.
+Here are the exceptions: for your contact information and complimentary close, tab over to the center of the page, and write your information there.

-Any of these styles is acceptable for use in a business letter, but since the rules for the block format are so clear-cut, this may be the easier option to select.
+Any of these styles are acceptable for use in a business letter, but since the rules for the block format are so clear-cut, this may be the easiest option to select.

-Appearances matter!
+Appearances matter.
 A business letter is a professional piece of correspondence, but it won't be perceived that way if you opt for a wacky font or have lots of typos.
 Here are some guidelines to follow:

 - Prevent typos and grammatical errors by proofreading carefully.